Program for Arterial System Synchronization (PASS)

 - Provision of hardware to set an accurate time to support signal coordination

-PASS has helped Bay Area cities and counties successfully re-time some 1,900 traffic signals since the program began in 2010.
+PASS has helped Bay Area cities and counties successfully re-time over 2,000 traffic signals since the program began in 2010.

-Together, signal re-timing projects funded through the most recent PASS cycle deliver:
+Together, signal re-timing projects funded through the most recently completed PASS cycle deliver:

-- Fuel consumption savings: 11 percent, or over 11.5 million gallons
+- Fuel consumption savings: 16%, or over 3.1 million gallons